 When your text messages are flagged, it becomes very likely that future messages from the same number (or those with similar content) will be filtered out as well.

-While carriers do not share their exact and unique triggers for a violation (so that spammers can’t game the system), here are nine tips to avoid carrier violations during your text message marketing.
+While carriers do not share their exact and unique triggers for a violation (so that spammers can’t game the system), here are tips to avoid carrier violations during your text message marketing.

 Warm up your sending reputation

 Similar to warming up your email sending reputation, you should warm up your text message sending number(s).